 As part of its investigations into possible agreements in the construction industry, the Austrian Federal Competition Authority (AFCA) carried out searches of business premises together with the Public Prosecutor's Office for Economic Affairs and Corruption (WKStA) in the spring of 2017, seizing large amounts of data.
-In 2018, the AFCA conducted more dawn raids, undertook several questionings and went through an extensive data evaluation.
 The cartel that was uncovered operated in the construction industry, having an impact on almost all market niches in the structural and civil engineering sector and concentrating in particular on road building.

-Thousands of construction projects were affected.
+A large number of construction projects were affected.
 The AFCA is still continuing its investigations into the majority of the companies involved.